 This hands-on intermediate level course assumes students have completed COMP 2617 C++ Application Development Part 1 with a minimum of 60%.
 Students immediately move into more advanced C++11 features.
 Topics include: operator overloading; template classes; exception handling; the string class and stream processing; the Standard Template Library; file processing; and namespaces.
 Additional miscellaneous advanced C++ topics will also be covered.
 Delivery is face-to face for 3 hours each week plus an online and homework component.
 Typical students will require about 10 hours per week to study the material and work on assignments outside of class.
 Upon successful completion, participants will be able to write, test and debug C++ programs to industry standards and be able to develop significant software applications.

-IMPORTANT INFO: This course is 48 hours offered as a classroom (36 hours) AND online (12 hours) format.
+This course is 48 hours offered as a classroom (36 hours) AND online (12 hours) format.
 The class meets once per week for 3 hours face to face and requires an additional 1 hour per week online.
 Reading, home work and assignments may require an additional 5+ hours per week outside of class.
 The average total commitment for this course is 6-8 hours each week.
-REGISTRATION: No registration is permitted after the course has started without department approval.
+Late registration is not permitted.

 Upon successful completion, the student will be able to: